KatyBrown/plot_phylo/README.md

 The tree used in these examples is from the [10K trees](https://10ktrees.nunn-lab.org/) project and is illustrative only.
 The secondary tree shown in the detailed example is manually edited and not based on biological data.

+## Installation
+The module can be installed using pip
+`pip install plot_phylo`

+You can also download the latest release [here](https://github.com/KatyBrown/plot_phylo/releases/latest)

+Or clone this repository directly.

 ## Quick Start